bddap/resume/readme.md

 - Documented methods for repeatable results.
 - Wrote interactive visualization software for resultant data.
-  Web interface for control of lab hardware as well as real time data visualization.
+- Built web interface for control of lab hardware and real time data visualization.
 - Built custom measurement equipment using 3d printed parts, microcontrollers and actuators.
+  Required measurement equipment was highly specialized and expensive so inventing tools in house reduced cost significantly.
-- Wrote native GUIs for hardware control and testing.
+- Wrote productivity boosting native GUIs for hardware control and testing.

 Used C++ and Python for test automation, Python and JavaScript for GUIs and data visualization.